 Located in the middle of New Zealand’s North Island, it offers something for everyone.

-Whether you’re an adrenaline junky, want a culture fix, to explore the geothermal wonders or simply relax from the stresses of everyday life in amongst beautiful natural landscapes, Rotorua is a unique destination that’s unlike anywhere else in the world.
+Whether you’re an adrenaline junky, want a Maori culture fix, to soak in hot springs, or simply relax from the stresses of everyday life in amongst beautiful natural landscapes, Rotorua is a unique destination that’s unlike anywhere else in the world.

 The city has been a popular tourist destination since the 1800s.

 Visitors have been attracted by the beautiful scenery and sites of spectacular geothermal activity.

 READ MORE: Check out our guide to the best Queenstown activities!

 The region has 17 beautiful lakes which host various water sports such as water skiing, fishing, and swimming, as well as offering spectacular walking tracks around the water’s edge.

 They are particularly popular over the summer.
 We try to visit Rotorua at least once a year.